sutapamaji/weathershopperassignment/README.md

    2. Supported OS (mac and windows)
    3. Supported Browser (Google Chrome and Firefox)
 3. Wait for all the dependency to be installed automatically

-4. Steps to execute test:
+#Steps to execute test:
    a.
-Go to ServiceHooks class select preferred browser (default browser Google Chrome)
+Go to ServiceHooks class select preferred browser (default browser selected as Google Chrome)
    ![image](https://user-images.githubusercontent.com/72621415/143213860-b0d19abd-9832-4b9a-b2f7-39ea35128cee.png)

    b.
 Goto endtoendtestcases.feature to start the execution.